 After successive 4-year appointments by Virginia Governors Mark Warner and Tim Kaine, Mr. Reeder served seven years as Chairman of two Commonwealth of Virginia military boards, and 10 years on the USO Board of Governors.
-Appointed by former Governor Terry McAuliffe to the Virginia Military Institute's Board of Visitors (2014), he was reappointed in 2018 by former Virginia Governor Ralph Northam, with his term ending in 2022.
-Mr. Reeder, who has been a television commentator on legal and national security issues, has consistently been named a Super Lawyer for Washington, D.C., most recently in 2021.

-In May 2018 Mr. Reeder was appointed to the Advisory Council Bid Protest Committee to the United States Court of Federal Claims.
+Appointed by former Governor Terry McAuliffe to the Virginia Military Institute's Board of Visitors (2014), he was reappointed in 2018 by former Virginia Governor Ralph Northam.
+Mr. Reeder, who has been a television commentator on legal and national security issues, is consistently named a Super Lawyer for Washington, D.C.
+In May 2018 he was appointed to the Advisory Council Bid Protest Committee to the United States Court of Federal Claims.